Tesla: A Tale Of 2 Analysts

 These two factors lead Jonas to increase his target price from $317 to $379.
 Both are completely arbitrary numbers.
 Jonas offers no financial analysis to support them.

 Both $317 and $379 both are prime numbers.
-It as if Jonas visited the neighborhood clairvoyant, who advised that prime numbers would seem mystical, deep, and impressive.
+It's as if Jonas visited the neighborhood clairvoyant, who advised that prime numbers would seem mystical, deep, and impressive.

 Equity Raise Ahead